oracle/weblogic-kubernetes-operator/site/weblogic-docker-images.md

 ## Setting up secrets to access the Docker Store

-**Note**: This version of the operator requires WebLogic Server 12.2.1.3.0 plus patch 29135930, so pulling an unpatched image directly to the Kubernetes cluster is not particularly useful.
+**Note** This version of the operator requires WebLogic Server 12.2.1.3.0 plus patch 28076014, so pulling an unpatched image directly to the Kubernetes cluster is not particularly useful.
 However, we have left this information in the documentation for reference purposes.

 In order for Kubernetes to obtain the WebLogic Server Docker image from the Docker Store, which requires authentication, a Kubernetes secret containing the registry credentials must be created.
 To create a secret with Docker Store credentials, issue the following command: